CSIR-NET and DBT-BET Merged

 Click here for the official notification

-Click here for the proposed syllabi
+Click here for the proposed syllabus

 Diluxi Arya